Frank Heemskerk appointed Secretary General of the European Round Table of Industrialists

 Frank is a Dutch national who has served at the World Bank and has held positions in both the public and private sector in the Netherlands.

-Frank Heemskerk is married and has a daughter (16) and a son (15) and like many Dutch citizens he is an enthusiastic biker.
+He is married with a daughter and a son, loves reading and football, and – like many Dutch citizens – is an enthusiastic cyclist.